siddhikadesai/OurCollectiveCollage/README.md

 # OurCollectiveCollage
-An artistic collage platform that needs to be developed
+An artistic collage platform that needs developers
+I am a UX Designer with no coding experience; here to excute an idea.